-The BSA is designed to give students a broad understanding of the major components of the accounting industry and the foundation requirements for taking the certified public accountant exam as specified by the Georgia State Board of Accountancy.
-Included in the 120 hours required to earn this degree is a comprehensive coverage of business principles.
+The Bachelor of Science in Accounting BSA is designed to give students a broad understanding of the major components of the accounting industry and the foundation requirements for taking the certified public accountant (CPA) exam as specified by the Georgia State Board of Accountancy.
+Included in the 122 hours required to earn this degree is a comprehensive coverage of business principles.